Jasonlingg/Participant-data-CRUD/README.md

 # Database:

 In a typical scenario like a hackathon, a single participant can have multiple skills (e.g., Python, Django, JavaScript).
 Also, a single skill can be associated with multiple participants, each with a unique skill rating.
 Thus, I designed the data model to be many-to-many, where separate tables for participants and skills are created, with an additional junction table called participant skills which additionally stores the rating.
+Using a ORM, I was able to query specific data in the last endpoint to get the skills frequency.

 # Installation: